rick/omg-what-have-we-built-talk/talk.md

 ![](quit smoking)

-### At which point, lung cancer and emphysema become the real risks
+### At which point, lung cancer and emphysema become actual risks

 ---